 Plan members are required to contribute 8.0% of their annual covered salary and substantially all employer contributions are by the State of Illinois on behalf of the individual employers at an actuarially determined rate.
-The fiscal year 2015 rate was 9.1% of annual covered payroll and employer contributions to SURS for the year ending June 30, 2015 were \$5,190,811.
+The fiscal year 2016 and 2015 rates were 12.69% and 9.1%, respectively, of annual covered payroll and employer contributions to SURS for the years ending June 30, 2016 and 2015 were \$6,227,041 and \$5,190,811, respectively.
 The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.